catmaid/CATMAID/API_CHANGELOG.md

   The new parameters `source_id` and `source_url` allow to associate a source data reference with the imported skeleton.

+- `POST /{project_id}/skeleton/join`:
+  The new parameter `lose_sampler_handling` controls how to deal with samplers defined for the merged in skeleton.
+Possible values are 'delete-sampler' and 'keep-sampler', the latter being the default.
+If samplers should be kept, it is required that the sampler domains are defined on parts of the skeleton that don't need local rerooting.
+Otherwise an error is raised.

 ### Deprecations

 None.